MTV (Australia and New Zealand): Availability

 MTV Australia was originally only available through the Optus Television service (previously Optus Vision).
-This exclusivity deal was dropped in late 2002 and in 2003 MTV became available in a premium package on the Foxtel subscription TV platform.
+This exclusivity deal was dropped in late 2002, and in 2003 MTV became available in a premium package on the Foxtel subscription TV platform.
 Around this time the channel also became available on the Austar platform.

 Currently MTV is carried by all English-language pay TV providers.
 It is available as a basic channel on Foxtel, Austar, TransTV, Neighbourhood Cable and Fetch.
 On Optus Television the channel is available in add-on tiers.
 It was formerly available on SelecTV until the closure of its English service in late 2010.

 Other projects

 MTV Australia Awards

-In 2005 MTV Australia launched the first ever MTV Australia Video Music Awards (Now known as the MTV Australia Awards), based on the VMA awards format used in Europe and the US.
+In 2005, MTV Australia launched the first ever MTV Australia Video Music Awards (now known as the MTV Australia Awards), based on the VMA awards format used in Europe and the US.
 It was held at Luna Park in Sydney.
 Following suit with the location, the AVMAs had a circus theme and was hosted by various members of the Osbourne family.
-The awards ceremony included many international and local guests.
-In 2010 it was announced that MTV Networks Australia will launch MTV Classic.
-As part of the launch MTV will have a music event that will replace the annual awards ceremony for 2010.
+The ceremony included many international and local guests.

+In 2010, it was announced that MTV Networks Australia would launch MTV Classic, and that the awards ceremony would be replaced with a music event that year.

 Optus ONE80PROJECT

-In a joint venture with Sony Ericsson and Optus, MTV launched the Optus ONE80PROJECT which was a competition for young writers, directors and producers to create a three-minute pilot and script to be aired on TV, mobile phone and internet.
+In a joint venture with Sony Ericsson and Optus, MTV launched the Optus ONE80PROJECT, a competition for young writers, directors and producers to create a three-minute pilot and script to be aired on TV, mobile phone and internet.
 The prize was an opportunity to work with the MTV production team to create full-length dramas to air on the MTV Network.
-The entries opened on 11 September 2006 and closed on 24 November 2006 and the voting then commenced on 1 December 2006 and closed on 26 January 2007.
-The voting consisted of Viewers Choice and Judges Choice.
-The winners were announced on 7 February 2007 with The Viewers Choice going to Ben Briand for Hammer Bay and the Judges Choice going to Karl Mather and Zenon Kohler for Takoyaki City.
-In 2007 the competition ran again with the winners announced on 28 January 2008 at the ONE80PROJECT festival screening at Harmony Park in Surry Hills.
-The Viewers Choice Award went to Kade Robinson for Generation When and the Judges Choice went to Sarah Daggar-Nickson and Scott Otto Anderson for their co-production Dream Life.
-The 2008 competition is currently underway with winners to be announced early 2009.
+The entries opened on 11 September 2006 and closed on 24 November 2006.
+Voting commenced on 1 December 2006 and closed on 26 January 2007.
+The voting included Viewer's Choice and Judge's Choice.
+The winners were announced on 7 February 2007, with Viewer's Choice going to Ben Briand for Hammer Bay, and Judge's Choice going to Karl Mather and Zenon Kohler for Takoyaki City.

+In 2007, the competition was held again, with the winners announced on 28 January 2008 at the ONE80PROJECT festival screening at Harmony Park in Surry Hills.
+The Viewer's Choice Award went to Kade Robinson for Generation When, and Judge's Choice went to Sarah Daggar-Nickson and Scott Otto Anderson for their co-production Dream Life.

+The competition was held again in 2008, with winners to be announced in early 2009.